matthiaszimmermann/truffle-docker/README.md

 in case your docker installation does not support `host.docker.internal` you will need to work with the explicit IP address of your machine. tools like `ifconfig` help to figure out this address.

-before we can compile the contract we need to install the dotenv library inside our docker container (for some unknown reason doing this step inside the dockerfile did not work ...)
+to use the `.env` file for the truffle configuration we need to install the dotenv library.

 ```bash
 npm install dotenv
 ```

-for this, truffle provides the command `truffle compile` as shown below.
+we are now ready to compile our contract using truffle as shown below.

 ```bash
 truffle compile